1st Summer Semester 2008 HISTORY 2311 DR. MARLETTE REBHORN

 COURSE RATIONALE-

 Students taking History 2311 can expect to improve their reading and writing competencies, critical thinking skills, research skills, etc., all of which help students better succeed in life outside academia.
-This course is required of Austin Community college history majors and is frequently a requirement in history departments elsewhere.
+This course is required of Austin Community College history majors and is frequently a requirement in history departments elsewhere.
+This course does NOT satisfy the legislative requirement of 6 credit hours of American history.
 PLEASE NOTE: THIS COURSE IS RUN USING THE BLACKBOARD SYSTEM.

 COMMON COURSE OBJECTIVES:

 Please consult http://www.austincc.edu/history.
-For learning objectives specific to this section, please consult course learning objectives under HIST 2311 PCM on my website.
+For learning objectives specific to this section, please consult course learning objectives under HIST 2311 PCM on my website or for each unit on Blackboard.

 COURSE ORIENTATIONS

-Each student must orient online by May 29, 2008.
+Each student must orient online at www.austincc.edu/rebhist or on Blackboard by Wednesday, May 29, 2013.
+Fill out the information required on the student information sheet and answer the 7 orientation questions.
 PLEASE INCLUDE THE WORD "ORIENTATION" IN YOUR EMAIL TO ME TO AVOID HAVING THE INFORMATION DISCARDED AS SPAM.
+You are not considered oriented until you receive email confirmation from me.

-If you do not orient online by the date specified, you will be dropped from the course.
+If you do not orient online by Wednesday, May 29, 2012, you will be dropped from the course.

 OFFICE HOURS: